lgao066/636S12023_WebApp/README.md

 • A discussion that outlines what changes would be required if your application was to support multiple library branches.
 This should include: o Changes required to database tables (new tables and modifications to existing tables) o Changes required to the design and implementation of your web app. o (Do not implement these changes in your app.)

 This report must be created using GitHub Markdown and saved in the README.md file of your GitHub repository.

+First interface (public)
+        [Done] List all books available in the library at the /booklist route Search Books - Search books by title and/or author See the availability of all copies of a book

+Second interface (staff)